Joaocarlooos/Joaocarlooos/README.md

 -----------------------------

 I'm a 20 year old developer.
 I love coding and figuring out how to solve deep problems using cutting edge technology.
-My main focus is back-end development, making applications that impact the lives of thousands of users.
+My main focus is front-end development, making applications that impact the lives of thousands of users.

 * 🌍 I am based in Piaui, Brazil
 * ✉️ You can contact me by email: jc0583109@gmail.com